aandiron/aandiron.github.io/unpublished/what-I-remember-about-you.md

 ---I remember you asking me to role play raping you.
 I remember holding your wrists against the bed, your weak attempts to push back, forcing your legs apart, forcing my cock up your pussy.
 I also remember afterwards you told me it was a scary experience.

 ---I remember arguing with you about some incredibly stupid point while driving through some awful suburban mall parking lot.
 I have no memory of what we argued about.

+---I remember going out to dinner at some fancy restaurant with your parents.
+You wore a short purple dress that showed off every perfect curve you had.
+I loved looking at you in that dress.
+I ordered a lobster tail.
+I think someone filmed the waiters placing the food in front of us.

 ---I remember going to the beach with you, and pointing out to you that one of your small pretty tits had escaped your bikini top.